mighty-gerbils/gerbil/doc/reference/std/errors.md

 - Instances of `Error` indicate error conditions, and they have a standard payload of a message, a subsystem or procedure name where the error originated, and a list of irritants.
+  `Error` mixes in `StackTrace` which allows the system to fill stack traces -- see `raise` below.
 - Instances of `Exception` indicate exceptional conditions that are not necessarily errors, and do not have a standard payload.
+  `Exception` does not mix `StackTrace`, as it is possible to use `Exception` instances for control flow, in which case it would be appropriate to include stack traces without the programmer's consent.

 ### Exception
 ```scheme